 4. Do, Defer, Delete

-For every new item brought into the kitchen, an old item must be thrown away or donated.
+For every new item you bring into the kitchen, donate or throw away an old item.
 This helps us think through purchases and prevents clutter from sneaking up on us again.
 Donate or return gifts you won’t use or enjoy and don’t feel guilty about doing so.